February 2026

 Therefore, I am a totalitarian.
 There can be no grey area; there must be true or false, correct or incorrect.
 Quibbles may arise, thankfully not too regularly and, so far, not more than once in a single evening.
 When they do, my persona will magically transform: the warm host becomes a bossy schoolteacher that takes charge of the rabble.
 I will loudly declare myself to be the quiz wizard, master of ceremonies, swift crusher of the mirthless heckle, and, critically, sovereign adjudicator of right and wrong within the borders of my realm—the pub.

-Which sources do you frequently turn to when composing and compiling questions?
+Which sources do you frequently turn to when composing and compiling questions, and what are some of your compositional strategies?

 Wikipedia is great for subject matter that’s static, mostly immovable, or very slow or unlikely to change: scientific facts, geography, sports data, bibliographies, discographies.
 It’s less useful for subjective topics like history.
 History might well be written by the victors, but it’s edited by corporations, shadowy puppeteers of the Metaverse, and fanatics of every imaginable stripe and flavor.

 Certain subjects have a huge public interest and thus warrant dedicated channels, which can be goldmines to quarry.
 IMDb has thorough, indisputable data on films and their casts, which prompted me to dedicate an entire round to cinema, and drastically improved the efficiency of my prep.
-Not only is it a popular round, with a varying number of teams pinning the actor, it is one that has never been aced by anyone, and probably never will be.
+In this round, teams must correctly identify films from often rudely rehashed synopses, name the only actor common to those films, and then provide the name or a description of their role in each.
+Not only is this a popular round, with a varying number of teams pinning the actor, it is one that has never been aced by anyone, and probably never will be.
 I’m pretty chuffed with that format.